LAW 3526 - Corporate Insolvency Law

 Throughout the course a list of other resources will be provided on MyUni

 Online LearningThis course will use MyUni for announcements, display of Powerpoint slides, lecture outlines and any additional case and other material required to be read for seminars.
 This course will also require you to use MyUni for some assessment, including submission of essays, case comments and Online Quizzes.

 Learning & Teaching Activities

-Seminars, that immediately follow the lecture, will concentrate on in-depth consideration of questions, including problem-solving, provided in advance of the seminar.
-Students are expected to read the cases and other materials and questions set prior to the seminar.Seminars are an important component of your learning in this course and therefore it is in your interests to make every effort to stay and attend them and participate.
+Seminars (daily) will concentrate on in-depth consideration of questions, including problem-solving, provided in advance of the seminar.
+Students are expected to read the cases and other materials and questions set prior to the seminar.Seminars are an important component of your learning in this course and therefore it is in your interests to make every effort to attend them and participate.
 The communication skills developed in seminars by regularly and actively participating in discussions are considered to be important by the School, and are highly regarded by employers and professional bodies.

-Online activities - Each student will be required to undertake and submit on MyUni one written piece of assessment being a case comment or essay.
+Online activities - Each student will be required to undertake and submit on MyUni one case comment and one essay.
 Each student will be required to complete a quiz online during the course.
 See under 'Assessment'.